 New 2020 Ford Super Duty Transmission

-Each of these engines will be mated to the TorqShift 10-speed automatic transmission.
-This means that the 2020 Ford Super Duty trucks will have 4 more gears than their predecessors.
+Each of these engines can be mated to the TorqShift 10-speed automatic transmission, an upgrade from the six-speed that's standard for most engines.
 With a wider range of gears, towing performance increases.
 Even though there are more gears in the new TorqShift transmission, it only weighs an

 while the vehicle is in motion.
-There are also a number of drive modes available with the new TorqShift transmission as well.
+There are also a number of drive modes available with the new TorqShift transmission.
 The driver has the option to select either normal, haul/tow, eco, slippery, and deep sand or snow to optimize their trucking experience.
 With 10 gears at the computer's disposal, you will always be in the optimal

 2020 Ford Super Duty Tech Options

-There are a number of other safety features included on the 2020 Ford Super Duty trucks.
-There’s lane-keep assist, blind spot monitoring that monitors the space occupied by the trailer as well, and pre-collision assist with
+assist, blind-spot monitoring that monitors the space occupied by the trailer as well, and pre-collision assist with

-The interior of the Limited trim has been redesigned too.
+The interior of the Limited trim has been redesigned, too.
 Leather plays a big role in this new interior, as well as

 The 2020 Ford Super Duty trucks are slated for release this fall.
 Ford has consistently proved that they know how to

 Sources: Ford Media